ArnavS11/visual-search-engine/README.md

 1. Clone the repository on your machine.

-2. Install the required dependencies -
-    - Packages Required(latest versions unless specified otherwise):
+2. Install the required dependencies (latest versions unless specified otherwise):
     - Anaconda
     - Pytorch
     - Elasticsearch and elasticsearch-py (Elastic Search 6.0)